hashicorp/terraform-provider-azurerm/website/docs/r/redis_cache.html.markdown

 * `patch_schedule` - (Optional) A list of `patch_schedule` blocks as defined below.

 * `private_static_ip_address` - (Optional) The Static IP Address to assign to the Redis Cache when hosted inside the Virtual Network.
+This argument implies the use of `subnet_id`.
 Changing this forces a new resource to be created.

 * `public_network_access_enabled` - (Optional) Whether or not public network access is allowed for this Redis Cache. `true` means this resource could be accessed by both public and private endpoint. `false` means only private endpoint access is allowed.
 Defaults to `true`.